 The platform offers the best opportunity for working holidaymakers during their vacation abroad, to stay with the locals and acquire some practical experience.

 In a normal setting, the helper works an average of four (4) hours per day in exchange for food and accommodation.
 The time interval for the work may vary depending on the tasks and the host’s choice.
 Some hosts may require you to work for two (2) hours per day for only accommodation while you feed yourself.

-Some hosts may give you weekends off while others may permit you to work for eight (8) hours per day and take a full day off.
+Some hosts may give you weekends off, while others may permit you to work for eight (8) hours per day and take an entire day off.